 The purpose of the Plan is to assist in the reward and motivation of Eligible Participants and link the reward of Eligible Participants to performance and the creation of Shareholder value.
 It is designed to align the interest of Eligible Participants more closely to the interests of Shareholders by providing an opportunity for Eligible Participants to receive shares.
 It provides the Eligible Participants with the opportunity to share in any future growth in value of the Company and provides greater incentives for Eligible Participants to focus on the Company's longer-term goals.
-During the year ended 31 December 2023 a total of 9,250,000 performance rights have been issued under this plan to KMP and others (31 December 2022: Nil).
+During the year ended 31 December 2024 no performance rights have been issued under this plan to KMP and others (31 December 2023: 9,250,000).